dayton-outar/glif/algos/js/structures/README.md

 ### Quick Sort

-Quicksort works by obtaining a pivot and partitioning the array around it (bigger elements on one side and smaller elements on the other side) until everything is sorted.
+Quick sort works by obtaining a pivot and partitioning the array around it (bigger elements on one side and smaller elements on the other side) until everything is sorted.
 The ideal pivot is the median of the array since it will partition the array evenly but getting the median of an unsorted array linear time to compute.
 Hence, a pivot is typically obtained by taking the median value of the first, middle, and last elements in the partition.
 This sort is a recursive one and uses the divide-and-conquer methodology to break the quadratic complexity barrier and get the time complexity down to $O(n \cdot log_2 n)$.
 However, with a pivot that partitions everything on one side, the time complexity is worse case: $O(n^2)$.

 ```js
 function quickSort(items) {